avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. image:: Activity.png
   :width: 1050

-* Watch a video on `Cholera and Vibrio cholerae: Risks from Contaminated Environments, Food and Water`_ by the IAQ Video Network (3 minutes), and answer the questions below in the video.
+* Watch a video on `Cholera and Vibrio cholerae: Risks from Contaminated Environments, Food and Water`_ (3 minutes) by the IAQ Video Network, and answer the questions below on the video.

 .. _Cholera and Vibrio cholerae: Risks from Contaminated Environments, Food and Water: https://www.youtube.com/watch?v=vose31FOeOo